Lab930boss/Pill/README.md

 ## How to train
   In order to train darkent for this application, you need to follow the steps below. <br />
+  Please go to the reference site and read it through.
+This is very important <br />
   ( Reference site:  https://timebutt.github.io/static/how-to-train-yolov2-to-detect-custom-objects/ ) <br />
   * Prepare for the training and testing data